top of page

 https://sites.google.com/dhsb.org/dhsb-tech-guide-students/accessing-lessons

-If students have a technical issue they can goto https://sites.google.com/dhsb.org/dhsbtechguide/?authuser=1&pli=1
+If students have a technical issue please follow this link.(https://sites.google.com/dhsb.org/dhsbtechguide/?authuser=1&pli=1)

 Useful Links